The Role of Pseudo-labels in Self-training Linear Classifiers on High-dimensional Gaussian Mixture Data: Sharp asymptotics of ST

 \section{Sharp asymptotics of ST}

 The first major technical contribution of this work is the development of a theoretical framework for sharply characterizing the behavior of ST using the replica method.
-We first rewrite ST as a limit of probabilistic inference in a statistical physics formulation in subsection \ref{subsec:reformulation}.
-Then, we propose the theoretical framework for analyzing the ST procedure by using the replica method in subsection \ref{subsec:replica}, and show the first main analytical result for characterizing the behavior of ST in LSL in subsection \ref{subsec:rs free energy}.
+We first rewrite ST as a limit of probabilistic inference in a statistical mechanics formulation in subsection \ref{subsec:reformulation}.
+Then, we propose the theoretical framework for analyzing the ST by using the replica method in subsection \ref{subsec:replica}, and show the first main analytical result for characterizing the behavior of ST in LSL in subsection \ref{subsec:rs free energy}.
+As usual in the replica method, it contains the non-rigorous steps due to the continuation to zero replica numbers.
+See Section~\ref{subsubsec: remark non-rigorous} for details.
 Some comparisons with the numerical experiments are presented in subsection \ref{subsec:cross-check}.
 Detailed calculations are presented in Appendix \ref{app: replica method calculation}.